lorin/availability-reading/README.md

 Describes both Erlang and principles for using it to build reliable systems.

-## Release It!: Design and Deploy Production-Ready Software
+### Release It!: Design and Deploy Production-Ready Software
 Michael Nygard,
 Pragmatic Bookshelf,
 April, 2007

-## On Designing and Deploying Internet-Scale Services
+### On Designing and Deploying Internet-Scale Services
 James Hamilton,
 Proceedings of the 21st Large Installation System Administration Conference (LISA '07),
 November 11-16, 2007
 [html][hamilton07]

+Even though this paper was written before cloud computing became widely adopted (the word "cloud" does not appear once), it feels as if it could have been written today.
+The only other indications of it being a little are a discussion of hardware, and a proposed deployment cycle of three months.

-## Web Operations: Keeping the Data on Time
+### Web Operations: Keeping the Data on Time
 John Allspaw & Jesse Robins, eds.
 O'Reilly Media,
 July 2010